Client ResourcesFreelancingWorking with Designers

 Be Clear About Your Policies

 Asking for flexibility is different from offering it.
-Just as your coffee shop owner has to be clear about their policies, you have to be clear about your expectations.
+Just as your coffee shop owner has to be transparent about their policies, you must be clear about your expectations.

-That way, your employees will be aware of their options, and they can make an informed decision.
+That way, your employees will be aware of their options and can make an informed decision.

 Flexible Working Job Satisfaction